sn4k3/UVtools/wiki/ODLP.md

 MirrorX=1 (byte) 0 = false | 1 = true
 MirrorY=0 (byte) 0 = false | 1 = true
-ImageDataType=PNG\0\0\0\0\0 (char[8]) compressed image data type, eg: RLE or PNG or JPG or BITMAP ReservedBytes=4 (uint) Number reserved of bytes, this can be used for custom use of each brand, but not important for general file format
+ImageDataType=PNG\0\0\0\0\0 (char[8]) compressed image data type, eg: RLE or PNG or JPG or BITMAP CustomTableSize=4 (uint) Number reserved of bytes for a custom table, this can be used for custom use of each brand, but not important for general file format
 NumberOfPreviews=2 (byte) Number of previews/thumbnails on this file LayerCount=1000 (uint) Total number of layers LayerDefinitionsAddress=00000 (uint) Address for layer definition